 It’s worth mentioning the video transcoding process.
 Imagine Zoom receives a 720p (video resolution) video from your computer, but it can’t send the same resolution video to other participants.
 That would be overkill because other participants usually watch your video in a small thumbnail.
 That’s why Zoom reduces your video resolution and then sends it further.

 I was thinking about how to find the approximate CPU load for the video transcoding process.
-And I think I found the answer by looking at another open-source video conferencing system called Jitsi.
+And I think I found the answer by looking at another open-source video conferencing system called Jitsi which was acquired by 8×8 in 2018.
 They have a free web application called Jitsi Meet, very similar to Zoom.
 Jitsi Meet works in the same way and transcodes video on the server.
 Also, Jitsi engineers have done the performance testing of their product and found out that quad-core Intel ® Xeon® E5-1620 v2 @ 3.70GHz CPU can handle well 33 users in a video conferencing room while being busy only by 20% of its capacity.

 Now I assume that Zoom transcodes video on their servers in a similar way how Jitsi does.
 Meaning the average video transcoding performance would be around the same.